Spinal Stenosis Medication

 Axial cervical CT myelogram demonstrates marked hypertrophy of the right facet joints (black arrows), which results in tight restriction of the neuroforaminal recess and lateral neuroforamen.

-Short recovery time T1-weighted spin-echo sagittal MRI scan demonstrates marked spinal stenosis of the C1/C2 vertebral level cervical canal resulting from formation of the panus (black arrow) surrounding the dens in a patient with rheumatoid arthritis.
-Long recovery time T2*-weighted fast spin-echo sagittal MRI scans better define the effect of the panus (yellow arrow) on the anterior cerebrospinal fluid space.
+Short recovery time T1-weighted spin-echo sagittal MRI scan demonstrates marked spinal stenosis of the C1/C2 vertebral level cervical canal resulting from formation of the pannus (black arrow) surrounding the dens in a patient with rheumatoid arthritis.
+Long recovery time T2*-weighted fast spin-echo sagittal MRI scans better define the effect of the pannus (yellow arrow) on the anterior cerebrospinal fluid space.
 Note the anterior displacement of the upper cervical cord and the lower brainstem.

 Posterior view from a radionuclide bone scan.
 A focally increased uptake of nuclide (black arrow) is demonstrated within the mid-to-upper thoracic spine in a patient with Paget disease.